What do people strive for in their activities?

 Susann Fiedler’s research strategy was a perfect fit for the criteria of the Gielen-Leyendecker Foundation.
-The behavioural psychologist seeks answers to questions that have been asked since ancient times but are now being considered empirically using new approaches: What do people strive for in their activities?
+The behavioral psychologist seeks answers to questions that have been asked since ancient times but are now being considered empirically using new approaches: What do people strive for in their activities?
 Are they really only out for their own good as suggested by classical economic theory?
 Is it possible to train people to be altruistic?
-Can they be influenced at all?
+Are they influencable at all?

-Fiedler’s research links economic game theory with the internal world of the human mind.
+Fiedler’s research links economic game theory with the internal world of human mind.
 The cognitive processes involved in economic decision-making are examined in experiments, in which test subjects’ eye movements are recorded and analysed using eye tracking.
-Thanks to the insights from cognition research, conclusions about thought processes can be drawn from this information.
+Thanks to the insights from cognition research conclusions about thought processes can be drawn from this information.
 This research is complex because people bring certain decision premises with them based on their personalities, genes and experiences.
-“Whether the decisions are about risks, voluntary work, or whether or not to support a colleague in one’s team, the way people make decisions and the information they draw on to do this depend on the particular situation,” explains Fiedler.
+“Whether the decisions are about risks, voluntary work, or whether or not to support a colleague in one’s team – the way people make decisions and which information they draw on to do this depend on the particular situation,” explains Fiedler.

-The knowledge about the decision-making process could help to support people with decision-making in the future and prevent them from making mistakes, says the 29-year-old scientist who once did basic training with the Bundeswehr and is the only psychologist working at the otherwise economics- and law-oriented institute.
+Knowledge about decision-making processes could help to support people with decision-making in the future and prevent them from making mistakes, says the scientist who once did basic training with the German Armed Forces and is the only psychologist working at the otherwise economics- and law-oriented institute.

 After all, there is a lot of money at stake: the Gielen-Leyendecker Foundation is providing 550.000 euros for the first five years of the research group’s activities.
 “I have had good experience with the funding of young female scientists, and know that the donation is put to good use,” says Adelheid Wiemer-Kruel, Head of the foundation’s Board of Trustees.